camunda/camunda-platform-helm/charts/camunda-platform/README.md

 ## Installing

-The first command adds the official Camunda Platform Helm charts repo and the second installs the Camunda Platform chart to your current kubernetes context.
+The first command adds the official Camunda Platform Helm charts repo and the second installs the Camunda Platform chart to your current Kubernetes context.

 ```shell
   helm repo add camunda https://helm.camunda.io